tymm/Learning-of-Event-Timelines/README.md

 Learning-of-Event-Timelines
 ===========================

-This was a university project about supervised learning of event timelines.
+This is a university project about supervised learning of event timelines.

 The goal of this project was to build a system capable of identifying temporal links between given events.